Presidential transition of John F. Kennedy: Intelligence briefings for the president-elect

-Eisenhower's role in transition
+Eisenhower's role in transition and his relations with Kennedy

-The presidential transition would mark a generational change in the presidency.
-Kennedy, the youngest person to win a United States presidential election, would be succeeding Eisenhower, who was, at the time, the oldest man to have served as president of the United States.
+The presidential transition marked a generational change in the presidency with the youngest person to win a United States presidential election succeeding Eisenhower, who at the time was the oldest man to have served as president of the United States.
 Going into the transition, Kennedy and Eisenhower had both thought ill of one another, in large part due to conceptions of each other that were shaped by this generation gap.
-However, Eisenhower, who had failed to run a smooth transition when he was president-elect, understood the costs of a poorly managed transition, and, overall, sought to play a role in making Kennedy's transition run smoothly.
-Moreover, Kennedy also desired to avoid the sort of open antagonism that had been displayed between Eisenhower and Truman during Eisenhower's presidential transition, as he understood that the outgoing Eisenhower, despite Kennedy's own harsh judgements of him, was still a popular figure in the opinion of the American public.
+However, Eisenhower, who had failed to run a smooth transition when he was president-elect, understood the costs of a poorly managed transition, and sought overall to help to make Kennedy's transition run smoothly.
+Moreover, Kennedy also desired to avoid the sort of open antagonism that had been displayed between Eisenhower and Truman during Eisenhower's presidential transition.
+Kennedy understood that despite his own harsh judgements of him, Eisenhower was still a popular figure in the opinion of the American public.
 Eisenhower sent Kennedy a congratulatory message after the birth of the president-elect's son John F. Kennedy Jr. (born November 25, 1960), helping to break the ice between the two of them.

-During the transition, outgoing President Eisenhower held two meetings with Kennedy, one on December 6 and another on January 19.
-The December 6 meeting was the first time the two men had ever had a one-on-one meeting with one another.
+During the transition, outgoing President Eisenhower held two meetings with Kennedy; one on December 6 and another on January 19.
+The December 6 meeting was the first time the two men had ever had a one-on-one meeting.
 Outside of large gatherings Kennedy and Eisenhower had both attended during Eisenhower's presidency, their only previous meeting had been a brief interaction Kennedy had with then-commanding general Eisenhower when accompanying Navy secretary James Forrestal to the warfront in 1945.
 During their post-election meetings they discussed, among other things, nuclear codes and foreign policy topics such as Berlin (tensions between East Germany and West Germany), Guatemala, the Far East, conflict in Asia, Cuba, Pentagon reform, and the operations of the National Security Council.
 Eisenhower also shared insight into foreign leaders such as Charles de Gaulle, Harold Macmillan, and Konrad Adenauer.
 Their first meeting, on December 6, saw the two men meet alone for two hours in the White House's Oval Office, before joining several members of the outgoing Cabinet (Secretary of the Treasury Robert B. Anderson, Secretary of Defense Thomas S. Gates Jr., Secretary of State Christian Herter) for a second meeting in the Roosevelt Room.
 Clark Clifford and Wilton Persons also attended the group meeting in the Roosevelt Room, and White House Press Secretary James Hagerty and Kennedy advisor Pierre Salinger both joined to help write a joint statement to be released by the president and president-elect after the meeting.
 Their second meeting had been requested by Kennedy, as he particularly hoped to further discuss the Laotian Civil War.